 What is a digital learning ecosystem?

-Then again, as businesses evolve and grow, they are faced by a skills crisis.
-A report by the IBM’s Institute for Business Value shows that about 60% of executives worldwide confirm that they are struggling to keep their employees updated and relevant to the new market realities.
+Then again, as businesses evolve and grow, they are faced with a skills crisis.
+A report by IBM’s Institute for Business Value shows that about 60% of executives worldwide confirm that they are struggling to keep their employees updated and relevant to the new market realities.
 And hiring new employees in the face of the evolving information landscape is not an ideal option.
 So how to bridge the skill gap?
 The way forward is to build a digital learning ecosystem.
 You ask what is a digital ecosystem?

 Gartner Research defines a digital ecosystem or a corporate learning ecosystem as “An interdependent group of enterprises, people and/or things that share standardized digital platforms for a mutually beneficial purpose, such as commercial gain, innovation or common interest.
 Digital ecosystems enable you to interact with customers, partners, adjacent industries ‒ and even your competition.”
-A digital ecosystem integrates together people, departments, and even organizations, enabling enterprises to create and share new experiences.
+To define learning ecosystem, it integrates people, departments, and even organizations, enabling enterprises to create and share new experiences.

-A digital learning ecosystem integrates all learning content within an enterprise with a variety of other systems, for example, integrating learning content with employee LMS, the CRM system, the consumer-centric website, the Intranet and other company portals.
-The idea behind a learning ecosystem design is to dissolve silos between people, processes and departments and provide one cohesive version of the organization.
-A digital learning ecosystem provides a connected workplace where people can connect, interact, learn and share experiences.
+A digital learning ecosystem integrates all learning content within an enterprise with a variety of other systems, for example, integrating learning content with employee LMS, the CRM system, the consumer-centric website, the Intranet, and other company portals.
+The idea behind a learning ecosystem design is to dissolve silos between people, processes, and departments and provide one cohesive version of the organization.
+A digital learning ecosystem provides a connected workplace where people can connect, interact, learn, and share experiences.
 The organization benefits in terms of increased productivity and innovation, which are necessary to achieve a competitive edge in the marketplace.

 Impact of the Digital Ecosystem on Educational Institutions